-- Open Run (Win + R) or Cortana and type Regedit in search box.
+- Open Run (Win + R) or Cortana and type Regedit in the search box.

 - Registry Editor will open.
 Go to this path,

-If you’re using 32 bit system, the default path will be C:\Program Files.
+If you’re using a 32-bit system, the default path will be C:\Program Files.
 For 64 bit systems, the path should be C:\Program Files and C:\Program Files(x86).

 ProgramFilesDir (32 bit)